bdcht/ccrawl/doc/usage.rst

 Usage
 =====

-We now provide a description of the crawl command-line tool which defines several sub-commands.
+We now provide a description of the ccrawl command-line tool which defines several sub-commands.
-Of course, the crawl package can be used as well as a traditional package within Python scripts.
+Of course, the ccrawl package can be used as well as a traditional package within Python scripts.

-Crawl's initial command consist in building a local database from C (header) files.
+ccrawl's initial command consist in building a local database from C (header) files.
 The libclang [8] library is used to extract the following features ::

  - definitions of macros (#define)